How do I:

 For more information, see Adding and Editing Snippets.

-Select File > New File or Project > Files and Classes > General > Scratch Buffer.
+Select File > New File > General > Scratch Buffer.
 Alternatively, Ctrl+N can be used to open this dialog, which is fully navigable via keyboard by using the up and down arrow keys and the tab key.